elliechen321/Mentor_Matching_App/README.md

 ## About

-  Mentor Match is a full-stack mobile application that aims to connect people in tech with similar skills, but different levels of experience.
+Mentor Match is a mobile application for both professionals seeking mentorship and those looking to pay their expertise forward.

 ## How It Works

   User's sign up and create a profile with current skills and work experience, and based their profile, Mentor Match will return other users that fit the Mentor / Mentee match and open a chat for users to interact.
+Still in testing, .....something about the functionality of the app. and how each mentor / mentee is matched....

 ## Technologies